 We believe that there are advantages to operating globally, including a proportionately reduced exposure to the market developments of a single country or region.
 However, there are certain risks inherent in doing business globally which may adversely affect our business and ability to grow.
 These risks include difficulties in penetrating new markets due to established and entrenched competitors, difficulties in developing products and services that are tailored to the needs of local customers, lack of local acceptance or knowledge of our products and services, lack of recognition of our brands, unavailability of joint venture partners or local companies for acquisition, instability of international economies and governments, exposure to adverse government action in countries where we may conduct reporting activities, changes in laws and policies affecting trade and investment in other jurisdictions, and exposure to varying legal standards, including intellectual property protection laws.
 Adverse developments in any of these areas could cause our actual results to differ materially from expected results.
 Challenges associated with operating globally may increase for our company as we continue to expand into geographic areas that we believe present the highest growth opportunities.
-In 2012, approximately 44% of our revenues were derived outside of North America and 13% of our 2012 acquisition spending was outside of North America.
+In 2012, approximately 44% of our revenues were derived outside of North America and we expect this percentage to increase in the future.
+As of December 31, 2012, approximately 60% of our employees were located outside of North America and 13% of our 2012 acquisition spending was outside of North America.